isc-projects/isc-dnssec-guide/doc/recipes.rst

       # rndc signing -nsec3param 1 0 10 $(head -c 300 /dev/random | sha1sum | cut -b 1-16) example.com

-BIND versions 9.10 and newer provide the keyword “auto”, which may be used in place of the salt field for ``named`` to generate a random salt.
+BIND versions 9.10 and newer provide the keyword ``auto``, which may be used in place of the salt field for ``named`` to generate a random salt.

 .. _recipes_nsec3_optout:

-NSEC3 Opt-out Recipe
+NSEC3 Opt-Out Recipe
 ~~~~~~~~~~~~~~~~~~~~

 This recipe discusses how to enable and disable NSEC3 opt-out, and how to show